OfficeDev/office-js-docs-pr/docs/excel/custom-functions-requirements.md

 ---
-ms.date: 05/02/2019
+ms.date: 05/03/2019
 description: Learn how to use custom functions on different platforms.
-title: Custom functions requirements
+title: Custom functions requirements (preview)
 localization_priority: Priority
 ---
-# Custom functions requirements
+# Custom functions requirements (preview)

 Custom functions are currently available on the following platforms: